Germany could ban China's Huawei, ZTE from parts of 5G networks -source | Law-Order

 "We cannot be reliant on components of individual suppliers," Finance Minister Christian Lindner told Welt TV.
 The review could lead to Germany asking operators to remove and replace components already built into networks, the interior ministry spokesperson said, adding that current legislation did not foresee compensation for them.

-"This is a sign that the German government may finally be taking China-related risks to national security seriously" said Noah Barkin, managing editor with research firm Rhodium Group's China practice who specialises in German-Chinese relations.
+"This is a sign that the German government may finally be taking China-related risks to national security seriously," said Noah Barkin, managing editor with research firm Rhodium Group's China practice who specialises in German-Chinese relations.
 "But after years of dithering, the German 5G network is deeply dependent on Chinese suppliers.
-It will take many years to unwind this," Barkin added.
+It will take many years to unwind this."

 Critics of Huawei and ZTE say that their close links to Beijing's security services mean that embedding them in the ubiquitous mobile networks of the future could give Chinese spies and even saboteurs access to essential infrastructure.
 Huawei, ZTE and China's government reject these claims, saying that they are motivated by a protectionist desire to support non-Chinese rivals.